-Aside from taking up a few minutes of someone else’s time, what is the purpose of writing?
+Aside from taking up a few minutes of someone else’s time, what is the purpose of writing science?
 More specifically, what place does scientific writing have in the life of a layman?
-This is a question that cannot be given a simple answer, because there is not simply one?answer deserving of the question.
-In this post I will try my best to justify the reasoning and motivation behind this website.
+This is a question that cannot be given a simple answer, because there is not simply one answer deserving of the question.
+There are several reasons behind our motivation to create this website as a scientific tool.

-As the photo suggests, The Skeptical Chemist is a play on – or rather, a modern day translation of – ‘The Sceptical Chymist’, a book by the great Robert Boyle, known more familiarly as Mr. P1V1 = P2V2 for those who paid attention in high school chemistry class.
+As the photo suggests, The Skeptical Chemist is a play on – or rather, a modern-day interpretation of – ‘The Sceptical Chymist’, a book by the great Robert Boyle.
+Some of you might already know him as the creator of Boyle’s Law (P1V1 = P2V2), if you paid attention in high school chemistry class.

-It is therefore my lofty ambition to use this website both as an educational resource?to succeed?where ‘The Sceptical Chymist’ failed: to elevate the status of science, to free it from servitude to medical and commercial endeavors, and to use it for exploring and explaining the hidden workings of nature.
-Now doesn’t that sound grand and all.
+It is, therefore, our lofty ambition to use this website both as an educational resource and to succeed where ‘The Sceptical Chymist’ failed.
+We aim to elevate the status of science, to free it from servitude to medical and commercial endeavors and instead use it for exploring and explaining the hidden workings of nature.